theonetrade/backtest-kit/docs/classes/PersistRiskUtils.md

 useJson(): void;
 ```

-Switches to the default JSON persist adapter.
+Switches to the default file-based PersistRiskInstance.
-All future persistence writes will use JSON storage.

 ### useDummy